 A large part of the issue with graduates not working in their field is this: What 18-year-old knows what they want to do for the rest of their lives??

 Even I changed majors in college.
 Thankfully I did it in my second year and most of my classes so far had been general topics that transferred to the new degree.

 How do you decide?

 There isn’t an easy answer, but every family should spend time discussing it.
 Brainstorm on their child’s (or young adult’s) natural interests to explore employment ideas.
 Then check out those career fields to see if a degree is required.
 REQUIRED.

 You don’t know how many people I’ve spoken with who were considering or working on graduate degrees for fields that didn’t require it.
 Sure, it might help them progress faster once in the field.
 Or it might help them stand out in a competitive market.
 But getting a job in that field and working hard can also be a solid path to advancement.
 Certainly a much cheaper path!

 I’m not sure there has ever been an 8-year-old who knows what they want to do with their lives.
 Using age 8 as an example, with ten years still until the go-or-not decision, you have time to position yourself with options.
 Whether your child attends college or not, it’s ideal to be in a financial situation where you can cover all, or a large portion, of the cost if it does make sense for them to go.

 Do you have kids, or are you planning to have kids?
 If you don’t have an estimate of what college might cost down the road (after inflation) then consider speaking with a financial planner about it.
 A good financial planner can not only let you know how much it will likely cost, but explain how much you’ll need to save each month to achieve that goal, and what your options are for investing those future college dollars.

-If you don’t already have a financial planner you’re working with, feel free to reach out and we can chat about it.
+If you don’t already have a fee-only CERTIFIED FINANCIAL PLANNER™ you’re working with, feel free to reach out and we can chat about it.